Chair of the Board

 Her interests outside of work include playing violin and viola (but not at the same time), making cakes for friends and family, and kayaking.

-Dr Lincoln Wallen is Chief Technology Officer at DreamWorks Animation.
+Dr Lincoln Wallen is Chief Technology Officer at British technology company, Improbable.

-He was formerly CTO at Electronic Arts Mobile where he was instrumental in shaping EA’s approach to the mobile business, which saw EA deliver a strong portfolio of mass market mobile games, as well as games delivering a next-generation consumer experience.
+After joining DreamWorks Animation in 2008 as Head of Research and Development, he was promoted to CTO in 2012, a position he held for the next 5 years.
+Lincoln was formerly CTO of Electronic Arts Mobile where he was instrumental in shaping EA’s approach to the mobile business, which saw EA deliver a strong portfolio of mass market mobile games, as well as games delivering a next-generation consumer experience.
 Prior to joining EA, Lincoln was with Criterion Software and MathEngine.

 His early career involved 20 years of professional IT and mathematics research, including two years as BP Venture Research Fellow at the University of Texas at Austin, and latterly as a Reader in Computer Science at the University of Oxford.
 In 2012 Lincoln was awarded an Honorary Doctorate from the University of Edinburgh.